 Wander Through Rhyolite

 Sadly, in less than a decade, it was all over.
-The mines ran out.
-People had no choice but to leave town and look for work elsewhere.
-Now Rhyolite is one of Nevada’s most famous ghost towns.
+The mines were depleted.
+As work dwindled, people had no choice but to look for work elsewhere.

 328 Greenland Blvd